 To protect yourself, document everything during the review process.
 Keep track of renewal dates, maintain clear records of your communications, and seek legal advice if any terms are unclear.
 This can help you avoid unexpected fees or auto-renewals.

-Steps to Cancel Your Toast Contract
+Step-by-Step: How to Cancel Toast POS Contract Successfully

 Step 1: Review Your Contract